EmaanBashir/Price-Prediction-in-Real-Estate/README.md

 ## Results

-Below are some key findings from our analysis:
+Below are some key findings from the analysis:

 - **Houses in major cities like Karachi, Lahore, and Islamabad tend to have higher prices.**
 - **Property prices have shown an increasing trend over the past few years.**